-Police believe that street racing may have been the cause of a collision that killed two people and seriously injured three more in Redmond Friday evening.
+Police believe that street racing may have been the cause of a car accident that killed two people and seriously injured three more in Redmond Friday evening.

 According to The Seattle Times, officers received calls about a head-on collision on Northwest 128th Street near Avondale Road NE in Redmond just before 6 p.m.
 Friday.
 King County Sheriff’s Office spokeswoman Sgt.
 DB Gates said an Acura Integra occupied by two people was traveling westbound and crashed head-on with a Honda Accord traveling the opposite direction.